 PhD Research Process

 Many people don’t have a clear idea as to what is required to be done by a PhD candidate to conduct research and complete the degree.
 Many universities have compulsory courses to be done by the candidate along with the research.
 A PhD candidate needs to have motivation, perseverance and should be comfortable spending large hours in a library or the laboratory.
-Normally a PhD research process is conducted in this manner:
+Normally a PhD research process is conducted in the following manner :

 - Surveying the current available material in your field (Literature Review)

 The first step in research is carrying out the literature review.
 Although most of the time is spent in libraries and reading books, there are other modes of review too.
 A candidate may visit other facilities to get hold of data that may be significant or they can be a resident scholar in other institutions.

 - Conducting original research under a supervisor or build on top of existing work

 While surveying the literature, the candidate will get hold of a topic of interest or an area of research upon which the candidate thinks he/she can further build their original work.

 After the candidate finds a logical cut-off where one can conduct original research, they have to start conducting surveys or experiments.
 These experiments form the major base of the work that the scholar does.